boazsegev/iodine/LIMITS.md

 ## Pub/Sub

-* Channel names are binary safe and unlimited in length - do NOT allow clients to dictate the channel name (as they might use extremely long names and cause resource starvation).
+* Channel names are binary safe and unlimited in length.
+However, name lengths effect performance.

+    **Do NOT allow clients to dictate the channel name**, as they might use extremely long names and cause resource starvation.

 * Pub/sub is limited to the process cluster.
 To use pub/sub with an external service (such as Redis) an "Engine" is required (see YARD documentation).

+* Pub/sub pattern matching supports only the Redis pattern matching approach.
+This makes patterns significantly more expensive and exact matches simpler and faster.

+    It's recommended to prefer exact channel/stream name matching when possible.